asyncapi/modelina/docs/The input process.md

 # The Input Process

-Some of the requirements for the model generation library was that it should be able to handle multiple types of inputs such as AsyncAPI, JSON Schema etc. To support this requirement the input process needs to convert any input into a common format for which the modelling process can use to reduce as much complexity as possible.
-We decided to settle on using the structural keyword of JSON Schema as our common model behind the scenes with a few extra keywords.
+Some of the requirements for the model generation library was that it should be able to handle multiple types of inputs such as AsyncAPI, JSON Schema etc. To support this requirement the input process needs to convert any input into a data definition language for which the modelling process can use to reduce as much complexity as possible.
+We decided to settle on using the structural keyword from JSON Schema and stay as close to their keywords as possible, but instead of it describing a data validation it (CommonModel) describes a data definition.

-Even though we are using JSON Schema we only use a very limited number of keywords based on whether it is relevant for the rendering a minimal model.

 <img src="./images/Data model - Input.png"
      alt="Markdown Monster icon"